sabrinachung0406/sabrina-portfolio/README.md

 I hope I can learn to be more precise and straight forward in my data presentation, I am good at drawing but sometimes I sacrifice clearness in order to be visual appealing, therefore, I hope to learn how to find the balance between.
 I like to create graphs so I am very excited to sharpen my skills by learning useful tools and even build a portfolio!

 # Portfolio
-I am very excited to see what my portfolio would be at the end of the course!
+This is where my works will be and I am very excited to see what my portfolio would be at the end of the course!